MicrosoftDocs/dynamics365-guidance/guidance/business-processes/case-to-resolution-introduction.md

 ﻿---
-title: Help organizations manage and optimize their case to resolution end-to-end business processes
+title: Help organizations manage case to resolution processes
-description: Get introduced to the case to resolution end-to-end business process with an overview of the business process, key benefits, and stakeholders. ms.date: 04/05/2023 ms.topic: conceptual
+description: Get introduced to the case to resolution end-to-end business process with an overview of the business process, key benefits, and stakeholders. ms.date: 04/26/2024 ms.topic: conceptual
 author: edupont04
 ms.author: marcoje